RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Back_of_napkin.md

     exploit being available (3.7%).

-    -   In this case, there's ~~100K CVEs below this threshold in the back of napkin model, and ~~120K above it (to fix based on our threshold).
-So we fix a lot more CVEs (and a lot more than the ~~5% that are exploited), but we miss a lot less of the ones we should have fixed).
+    -   In this case, there's ~~100K CVEs below this threshold in the back of napkin model, and ~~120K above it (to remediate based on our threshold).
+So we remediate a lot more CVEs (and a lot more than the ~~5% that are exploited), but we miss a lot less of the ones we should have fixed).

-!!! tip
+!!! tip "Probability of Exploitation and associated population counts informs Remediation"
     Having these Probability of Exploitation values vs associated count of CVEs allows us make an informed decision based on our

     -   risk posture - using Likelihood of Exploitation
-    -   resources/capacity available to fix CVEs
+    -   resources/capacity available to remediate CVEs